5 Best Garam Masala Substitute

 While curry powder is not a direct substitute for garam masala because it’s missing those sweeter, warming elements, it can still do the trick in most Indian cuisine if you have nothing else in your spice cabinet.
 Another option is to combine curry powder with one or two of the warming spices found in garam masala, which we’ll discuss in more detail below.
 Curry powder and garam masala also pair well in the same recipe.

-P.S.
-Did you know that curry powder is not used traditionally in Indian cooking?
+Also, Did you know that curry powder is not traditionally used in Indian cooking?
 It has British roots and was created by the English to bring Indian flavors to the UK.

 Can I Use Chaat Masala Instead of Garam Masala?

-Both chaat masala and garam masala use coriander and cumin but have very, very different flavor profiles.
+Both chaat and garam masala use coriander and cumin but have very different flavor profiles.

 Chaat masala is often described as “exciting,” with a zesty, tangy, sweet, sour, and sulfuric taste.
 It combines ingredients like dried mango powder, ginger, and sometimes fennel, pomegranate, sugar, or mint.

 Another key ingredient in chaat masala that you’ll never find in garam masala is Himalayan black salt or kala namak.
-Black salt has a distinct, sulfuric taste that some compare to the flavor of eggs when used on its own.
+Black salt has a distinct, sulfuric taste that some compare to the flavor of eggs when used alone.

 Traditionally, chaat masala is sprinkled on dishes such as fruit salads, fried foods, potato dishes, and regular salads; it is not used to heighten the flavors of savory dishes such as lentils, soup, stew, or curry during cooking.
 For this reason, chaat masala is not an ideal substitute for garam masala as it will drastically change your dish.